-The Backup / Restore screen, allows the user to create and restore panel settings to and from a USB flash drive.
+The Backup / Restore screen, allows the user to create and restore panel settings.
 Each of the files create restore points to load at a later date.

-- Saves current statuses.
+- Saves current statuses

-- Saves all current constants.
+- Saves all current constants

-- Saves all options.
+- Saves all options

-- Saves all current and stored programs.
+- Saves all current and stored programs

-- Saves Review History.
+- Saves Review History

-- Saves Error Log history.
+- Saves Error Log history